Reading at William MacGregor

 Our aim for this re-structure was to ensure all of our children left KS1 being confident, fluent readers.

-In school, to develop the love of reading and reading skills we use Pearson Bug Club books as well as other fiction and non-fiction books, including classics and poetry.
+In school, to develop the love of reading and reading skills we use Big Cat Phonics for Little Wandle Letters and Sounds Revised fully decodable books.
+As well as other fiction and non-fiction books, including classics and poetry.

 The National Curriculum says: Schools should set ambitious expectations for reading at home.